 Av. grade: 5%

-This is the most frequently cycled route up Teide.
-It helps that Los Cristianos (with Costa Adeje and Playa de las Américas next door) is the busiest resort in Tenerife.
-But it's also a great ride, passing vineyards and pine forest.
+This is the most frequently cycled Teide bike climb by road.
+It helps that Los Cristianos (with Costa Adeje and Playa de las Américas next door) is the busiest resort in Tenerife, but it’s also a great road ride, passing vineyards and pine forest.

-Our Teide loop via Granadilla and Vilaflor has full details of this climb after Vilaflor.
+Want to ride a full loop?
+Our Teide loop via Granadilla and Vilaflor article has full details of this climb after Vilaflor.

 Distance: 54.1 km